mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 Write requests should succeed, writing data to the new code path.

-If data were written to the old code path, those images would no longer be visible in the UI or pullible.
+If data were written to the old code path, those images would no longer be visible in the UI or pullable.

 ##### Mitigation